Make 2 cakes anyway

 And yet saying no would mean a black mark.
 While SD can't possibly track the number of stepmomming mistakes I've made any closer than I have myself, lord knows I don't need one more example of my failure as a stepmom to bludgeon myself with.
 I dread saying no will somehow end up used against me, compromise the relatively new and definitely fragile peace our blended family has recently achieved.

 Reminding myself I was well within my rights and not being in any way unreasonable (while also knowing there was absolutely no way I could win this one), I texted back that I missed her too.
 That I was really not comfortable with those items traveling.
 I told her I was sorry, that I hoped that wouldn't make too much extra work for her.

-Few days later, we got a Snapchat of SD’s new still life composition, this time assembled in the art studio.
-The new primary focal object was this huge, elaborate ceramic cow skull she made herself and gave to us, one of our absolute favorite things we’ve ever received from her.
+Few days later, we got a Snapchat of SD's new still life composition, this time assembled in the art studio.
+The new primary focal object was this huge, elaborate ceramic cow skull she made us a couple years back, one of our absolute favorite things we've ever received from her.